thaonhi20/AACC-MAT285-updates/README.md

 ### Lecture 18
 Replaced flight data with Southwest flights out of BWI.
 Data downloaded from [Bureau of Transportation Statistics website](https://www.bts.gov/) and cleaned.

+### Lecture 31
+In section on nonlinear regression, added data set for estimation of octopus beak weight vs. age.